 An issue with prescription medications is that their effectiveness may be inadequate and they may cause dizziness, fatigue, and sexual dysfunction.4 These, along with other side effects, are an unnecessary burden and can make men feel older than their age.

 The PUL is a proven option for patients looking for an alternative to drugs or major surgery.
-The straightforward PUL treatment is often performed in the doctor’s office using tiny implants to hold open the obstructed pathway that’s blocking urine flow, addressing the blockage, not just continuously treating enlarged prostate (BPH) symptoms.
+The straightforward PUL treatment is typically performed in the hospital using tiny implants to hold open the obstructed pathway that’s blocking urine flow, addressing the blockage, not just continuously treating enlarged prostate (BPH) symptoms.

 It is the only leading BPH treatment that does not require ongoing medication, heating, cutting or removal of the prostate tissue.
 The PUL offers a proven treatment with minimal risk of side effects while preserving erectile and ejaculatory function.*5 The goal of the PUL treatment is to relieve symptoms so you can get back to your life and resume your daily activities.